 - Individuals living with a physical or mental disability or undergoing medical treatment

-- Seniors who don’t have the ability to travel to a grocery store to purchase food or have limited cooking skills
+- Seniors who cannot travel to a grocery store to purchase food or have limited cooking skills

 1-905-453-4140 ext.
 3720

 It Takes a Village to Support Those in Need